-In theory, control rooms are a space where operators can effectively monitor all of the systems and information the factory relies on.
+In theory, control rooms are a space where operators can effectively monitor all the systems and information the factory relies on.
 However, control room operators in factories of all sizes are facing key frustrations that are holding their organisations back.
 Here are the biggest offenders.

 1. Too Much Data

-The sheer volume of data passing through control rooms can be overwhelming.
+The sheer volume of data passing through factory control rooms can be overwhelming.
 It’s one thing to collect information, but it’s another to make sure it’s processed, analysed, stored and utilised in the right way.

 The lack of context might extend to the KPIs the operator is tasked with meeting too.
 If these objectives aren’t 100% set in stone, then it can be difficult for any operator to know where to invest their time and energy.